AppFair/appfair.github.io/index.md

 If these binaries match, the fork's release artifact will be considered "trusted", and a cryptographic hash will be generated and published.
 This hash is known as the `fairseal` for the app, and is used by the catalog browser application to ensure that any app that is to be installed has passed the verification process.

-The final phase of the process is the "release", which is where the online catalog of App Fair apps is updated to include the newly built and verified forked app.
+The final stage of the process is the "release", which is where the online catalog of App Fair apps is updated to include the newly built and verified forked app.
 The online catalog lists the most recently verified published release artifacts for all the public forks of the base repository.
 Once the fairseal has been generated for the app, it will be available for browsing and installing using the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser app)